-The multinational team "CoZ" from the University of Queensland, Australia, were awarded the winning prize in June 2009.
-Their project focused on the use of a pioneering natural fibre composite - made from castor plants - in aircraft cabins.
+Multinational team CoZ from the University of Queensland, Australia, was awarded the winning prize in June 2009.
+Their project focused on the use of a pioneering natural fibre composite made from castor plants for use in aircraft cabins.

 Alex Ching-Tai NG

-I found out about Fly Your Ideas from my PhD advisor while a second year PhD student in Mechanical Engineering at the University of Queensland.
-The thing I enjoyed the most was working with my team to develop something from scratch and seeing our idea become a real product and its potential to be applied to the industry.
+The thing I enjoyed the most was working with my team to develop something from scratch, and seeing our idea become a real product, with potential to be applied to the industry.

-The most challenging part was working out how our studies could be applied to the competition.
-After we identified our project, the timing was the next toughest challenge as we needed to complete the project in a short timeframe, which included sourcing the Castor plant, harvesting the plants, turning the plant into fibre, manufacturing the bio-based fibre composite panels and then finally testing their engineering properties.
+After we identified our project, the timing was the first challenge as we needed to complete the project in a short time frame, which included sourcing the Castor plant, harvesting the plants, turning the plant into fibre, manufacturing the bio-based fibre composite panels and then finally testing their engineering properties!

 Our idea became an on-going project between the university and Airbus.My advice for students taking part in Fly Your Ideas would be not to underestimate yourself.
 If you have a great idea, you can make it a reality through the competition.
 The engineers at Airbus are good at identifying the best ideas and the mentoring staff are there to help you